johnjago/johnjago.com/content/projects.md

 Share links using QR codes.

 [undo.studio](https://undo.studio) {{< years "2023–" >}} \
-A journal on what it's like to start a software business from day one.
+What it's like to start a software business from day one.
 Marketing, engineering, customer support, and everything else.

 [高彰的小笔记](https://gaozhang.co/) {{< years "2020–" >}} \
 Chinese language blog posts.